 12) Just chill.
 Do you like your wine chilled but don’t want to water it down with ice cubes?
 Why not use frozen grapes instead?
+Or maybe freeze some wine in the ice trays to make wine cubes.
 Cheers!

 13) Freeze it.
 Instead of tossing out greens like spinach and kale, and fruits that can overripen quickly, take stock every few days and freeze anything you don’t think you’ll eat before it spoils.
 You can use these items later for smoothies, ice creams, and other delicious recipes.
 Plus, you’ll reduce waste and save money.